barisaksay/playwright-swag-store/readme.md

 ## Best Practices

-Keep page objects focused on a single page or component
+- Keep page objects focused on a single page or component.
-Centralize selectors at the top of page object classes
+- Centralize selectors at the top of page object classes.
-Use explicit waits instead of arbitrary timeouts
+- Use explicit waits instead of arbitrary timeouts.
-Keep test data separate from test logic
+- Keep test data separate from test logic.
-Clean up application state between tests
+- Clean up application state between tests.